aefarrell/aefarrell.github.io/_posts/2022-06-10-integrated_puff.md

 $$ c(x,y,z,t) = m\cdot g_y(y) \cdot g_z(z) \cdot \left( \lim_{n \to \infty} \sum_{i=0}^{n} g_x(x, t-\frac{i}{n}\Delta t) \frac{\Delta t}{n} \right) \\
 = m\cdot g_y(y) \cdot g_z(z) \cdot \int_{t-\Delta t}^{t} g_x(x, t^{\prime}) dt^{\prime}$$

 Where we have replaced the limit with the integral.

+**Note:** I am assuming the dispersion parameters are constants, though they are not in practice as they are correlated to the downwind distance to the center of any given puff.
+I am assuming for a small enough release this is approximately constant at least.
+{: .notice}

 This is an integral of a Gaussian, and so we expect the results to be in terms of the [error function](https://en.wikipedia.org/wiki/Error_function)

 $$ \mathrm{erf}(x) = \frac{2}{\sqrt{\pi}} \int_0^x \exp \left( -t^2 \right) dt $$